Lincoln, New Hampshire

 Fr.
 John Mahoney

-With prayerful best wishes,
+With prayer best wishes,

 Fr.
 John Mahoney